-Albay Representative Joey Salceda urged the Department of Public Works and Highways (DPWH) to lift the ban on flood control projects and allow the construction of necessary infrastructure.
+Albay Representative Joey Salceda urged the Department of Public Works and Highways (DPWH) to lift the nationwide ban on flood control projects, citing urgent needs in his district.

-Salceda highlighted that many structures damaged by previous typhoons, such as Typhoon Kristine, remain unrepaired due to the existing ban.
+Salceda highlighted that many structures damaged by Typhoon Kristine remain unrepaired due to the existing ban.

-He explained that temporary measures like sandbagging, used during Super Typhoon Uwan, eventually failed to hold back floodwaters.
+Temporary measures like sandbagging, used during Typhoon Uwan, eventually failed to hold back floodwaters.

-Salceda also mentioned that over 25,000 families in his district had to be evacuated and received relief goods.
+Over 25,000 families in his district had to be evacuated due to the typhoon.

 🤖